microsoft/vscode-gradle/README.md

 > Protip: you can move drag & drop any of these treeviews into the main explorer view for easier access.
 This is especially useful for pinned tasks.

+You can also run any Gradle task as a [VS Code task](https://code.visualstudio.com/docs/editor/tasks).
+Access the Gradle VS Code tasks by running `Run Task` from the command palette.

 <details><summary>List projects and tasks</summary>

 A Gradle build can have one or more projects.
 Projects are listed in a flat list with the root project listed first, and sub-projects listed alphabetically thereafter.